VelislavKarastoychev/euriklis-sortlib/README.md

      // descending order sorting of the array
  })
  ```
- The constructor creates automatically the property indices that is an array that shows the order or the index of every element of the array.
-When the element position changes by the sorting procedure, then the indices property changes the position of this element.
+ The constructor creates automatically the property "indices" that is an array that shows the order or the index of every element of the array.
+When the element position changes by the sorting procedure, then the indices property changes the position of the index of this element.
 In fact we need to create just the array parameter and all other parameters can be set automatically from the constructor of the SortLib class.
  If we want to use just the sorting algorithms without creating of any instance, then we may use the static methods of the package.
+Note that when you creates a SortLib instance, then the constructor automatically checks the validity of each element (i.e. if the array is an array of number of value elements).
  The SortLib static methods are the following:
  - *SortLib.addElementInSortedArray(array, element)* - this method ***assumes*** that the array is number or string array that is already sorted and put an arbitrary element (number or string value) to the existed array.
 The method computes automatically the mode of the ordering of the array (ascending of descending).
 Note that the returned result is an SortLib object.For example:
  ```js